 Frustules are cylindrical and form short chains.
 The ratio of the mantle height to valve diameter is close to 1.
 The mantle has straight sides, but the mantle/valve face junction is rounded.
 The valve face appears slightly convex in LM, but flat in SEM.
 Rows of pervalvar areolae are straight, parallel to the pervalvar axis, 22-31 in 10 µm, with 30-42 areolae in 10 μm.
 The height of the collum is approximately1/2-1/3 of the mantle height.
 The valve face is plain, but with short radial striae at the periphery.
 The spines are anchor-shaped, narrow, and originate from every second or third costa.
 The ringleiste is shallow and bell-shaped in cross-section.

 This taxon appears to be limited to northeastern and Upper Midwest North America, and rather rarely reported from modern samples.
-Verified reports are from Michigan, Wisconsin, and Minnesota (Camburn and Kingston 1986), the northeastern US (Camburn and Kingston 1986, Camburn and Charles 2000), Quebec, Labrador (Fallu et al. 2000), and Cape Cod (Siver et al. 2005, Siver and Hamilton 2005).
+In North America, this taxon has been reported from Michigan, Wisconsin, and Minnesota (Camburn and Kingston 1986), the northeastern US (Camburn and Kingston 1986, Camburn and Charles 2000), Quebec, Labrador (Fallu et al. 2000), and Cape Cod (Siver et al. 2005, Siver and Hamilton 2005).
 In the original description (Camburn and Kingston 1986), populations are also reported from Florida and Georgia; however, Siver and Hamilton (2005) report a similar taxon from that locality that was not of the type based on SEM analysis and recommended an SEM analysis of populations reported from southeastern states.
 Siver and Hamilton (2005) noted that the specimens presented in Florin (1981) in figs 47-49 may represent a population of A. nygaardii, which would expand the documented range to include northern Europe.

 This taxon is reported to prefer weakly acidic, nutrient-poor habitats (Siver et al. 2005, Siver and Hamilton 2005) and appears to be sensitive to anthropogenic disturbance (Manoylov et al. 2009).